New York Divorce Procedures

 A pleading comprises of the following 2 or 3 documents.

 • A Verified Complaint: The Plaintiff prepares and files this document.
-It comprises of the grounds of divorce and any ancillary relief like expert fees, legal fees, equitable distribution exclusive occupancy, maintenance, child support, visitation, child custody or other relevant relief as applicable.
+It comprises of the ground for divorce and any ancillary relief like expert fees, legal fees, equitable distribution exclusive occupancy, maintenance, child support, visitation, child custody or other relevant relief as applicable.

 • A Verified Answer: The Defendant responds to the Complaint through this document.
 It comprises of admittance or denial of the allegation included in the Complaint.
 Along with this Answer, there may also be a Counter Claim.
 The Defendant can counter sue the Petitioner using this document.

-It must be noted that the Verified Answer and the Verified Reply, both may contain Affirmative Defenses.
-An affirmative defense means that if it is proved, the Plaintiff cannot succeed on the given topic on which the Plaintiff would have succeeded if the affirmative defense would not have been proved.
+It must be noted that the Verified Answer and the Verified Reply may contain Affirmative Defenses.
+An affirmative defense is a type of defense which if proven will prevent the Plaintiff from succeeding on the given topic on which the Plaintiff would have succeeded if the affirmative defense would not have been proved.

-Consider that the Plaintiff has stated adultery as the ground of divorce.
-Then, the Defendant makes an affirmative defense that the Plaintiff has also committed adultery.
+Consider that the Plaintiff has stated adultery as the ground for divorce, then the Defendant makes an affirmative defense that the Plaintiff has also committed adultery.
 Further, the Plaintiff proves that the Defendant has committed adultery.
 The Defendant also proves the affirmative defense.
 Then, the court does not grant the divorce on the basis of Defendant's adultery.

 New York Divorce Procedure about Discovery